 • Each of those must be filed separately for each jurisdiction

 • The bank is not allowed to reveal to the other nine jurisdictions what it has found even though the money trail is linked.

 Stuart Whitby, Barclays, “Money mules don’t just attack one bank, they attack all the banks.
 There are problems with sharing information between banks meaning its hard for the industry to stem the flow.”

 This system of “keeping at arms-length” banks from knowing the information held by other banks is true across all sectors.
 This method is hindering banking and professional financial services sharing information is preventing progress to adapt to a more preventative approach.

-Financial institutions are looking for more innovative methods in datamining, to gauge a more thorough comprehensive approach.
-They hope to put in place an early detection system by using AI and possibly to teach a machine to recognize these.
+Financial institutions are looking for more innovative data mining methods to gauge a more thorough comprehensive approach.
+They hope to put an early detection system in place by using AI and possibly to teach a machine to recognize these.

-However, regulators are placing barriers (and rightly so) against further advances of AI-led financial crime detection.
-The regulators are against this because of the lack of transparency and audit trails.
-An experienced regulator,” What doesn’t work is for a firm to say: I’ve bought the biggest, latest, most expensive black box and it will tell me the answer.
-That won’t work.”
+However, regulators are placing barriers (and rightly so) against further advances in AI-led financial crime detection.
+The regulators are against this because of the lack of transparency and audit trials.
+An experienced regulator," What doesn't work is for a firm to say: I've bought the most extensive, latest, most expensive black box, and it will tell me the answer.
+That won't work."

-A far bigger danger with using machine learning is “That you have to be very careful what the machine learns.”
+A far more considerable danger with using machine learning is "That you have to be very careful what the machine learns."

 …are a powerful force against change